-Charlotte Hulett of Sunridge Shelties in Missouri considers the breed Standard after breeding Shelties professionally for 50 years.
-Her guest article includes comparisons of US and English Champions and offers five excellent reasons why we should endeavor to breed Shelties to a specific standard.
+Charlotte Hulett of Sunridge Shelties in Missouri considers the breed Standard after breeding Shelties professionally for 50 years, with comparisons of US and English Champions.

 I have recently had long discussions with a couple of other long time Sheltie breeders regarding what is required to "breed to The Standard".
 It is interesting that even among long time breeders, opinions can differ on what exactly constitutes a breeding that is made in accordance with The Breed Standard.

 Ever since I learned that there was something called The Breed Standard, I have endeavored to use it as my guide.
 My original reason for doing that was quite simple; like many others, I was raised with the admonition: "If you're going to do it, do it right".